-You can use a free download, Secunia’s Personal Software Inspector to check for and update the latest versions of all the software that you have installed on your device
+You can use a free download, Patch My PC Home Updater to check for and update the latest versions of over 300 programs that you may have installed on your device.

 Identity theft is an increasingly common crime that refers to criminals obtaining your personal information and making purchases or entering into contracts in your name.

 Identity theft can result in direct financial loss, damage to credit ratings, difficulty getting loans and credit cards, and months of reorganising financial accounts.

 Although frequently carried out through computers and the Internet, other methods include retrieving unshredded documents from rubbish bins or contacting you directly pretending to be from a legitimate organisation in order to obtain personal data.